 Lunar Pathfinder offers various levels of service packages depending on the lunar asset location and payload capabilities.

-Lunar Pathfinder will be fully operational for commercial services operations by mid to late 2023, following a service-restricted period of commissioning and demonstration, for an operational lifetime of 8 years.
+Lunar Pathfinder will be fully operational for commercial services operations in 2024, following a service-restricted period of commissioning and demonstration, for an operational lifetime of 8 years.

 Mission orbit offering periodic coverage of the whole Moon surface, privileging southern hemisphere missions